i2bc/dense/README.md

 nextflow run proginski/dense -profile docker,test
 ```

+> [!NOTE]
+> The very first time you run DENSE, Nextflow will download the repository along with the appropriate container images from DockerHub.
+It takes about a minute and do not need do be repeated.

 ## 3. Download the NR (not mandatory)

 In order to detect taxonomically restricted genes (TRGs), DENSE uses [GenEra](https://github.com/josuebarrera/GenEra) to search the Refseq Non-redundant protein database (NR).